Tooth Extractions in Bonita Springs

 Caring for Your Extracted Tooth

 Our doctors will give you detailed instructions on what you should expect after your tooth extraction procedure.
 Please remember even for the “simplest” of extractions bleeding will occur and there will be some degree of pain.
-With the Piezotome this bleeding tends to be significantly decreased.
 It is important to take any medications as prescribed and give yourself ample time to recover.
 Additional advice for pain management after tooth removal:

 - Avoid forcefully spitting and drinking from a straw for at least 24 hours (can lead to dry socket)